-Students may choose to devote additional time at the clinical education site they are assigned to during the breaks between semesters, according to the company providing professional liability insurance for our students.
+Students may choose to devote additional time at the Clinical Education Site they are assigned to during the breaks between semesters, according to the company providing professional liability insurance for our students.
 Here are the parameters of this policy:

 - 1. This time is extra time and is not part of the assigned clinical education hours required during each semester.
 This means students cannot use this as make up time for previous absences nor for future assigned clinical time. - 2.
 Students must still follow all of the policies within this handbook including the direct and indirect supervision. - 3.
 Students will wear their radiation detection badge during the scheduled time. - 4.
 Students may perform competencies and proficiencies with registered radiologic technologists as needed. - 5.
 Students must stay within the scope of practice of a student in the KSU Radiologic Technology program. - 6.
-Students must provide a schedule of time to be spent at the clinical education site to the clinical instructor and the clinical coordinator one week prior to the time scheduled. - 7.
-Students must attend as indicated in their schedule to the clinical coordinator.
+Students must provide a schedule of time to be spent at the Clinical Education Site to the Clinical Preceptor and the Clinical Coordinator one week prior to the time scheduled. - 7.
+Students must attend as indicated in their schedule to the Clinical Coordinator.
 Failure to attend a scheduled time will result in disciplinary action.
 This includes tardiness and absent policies. - 8.
-Students will coordinate the area of rotation with the clinical coordinator and clinical instructor (i.e., radiology, surgery, CT, etc.). - 9.
+Students will coordinate the area of rotation with the Clinical Coordinator and Clinical Preceptor (i.e., radiology, surgery, CT, etc.). - 9.
 Students are not allowed to be assigned additional time when the University is closed.
-(New Year's Day.
-MLK Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving, and days between Christmas Eve and New Year's Day)
+(New Year's Day, MLK Day, Memorial Day, Juneteenth Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving, and days between Christmas Eve and New Year's Day)